 NOW THEREFORE, in consideration of Counterparty entering into the Contract, Guarantor hereby covenants and agrees as follows:

 1. GUARANTY.
-Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of the obligations of BMC (the “Obligations”) to Counterparty under the Contract.
+Subject to the provisions hereof, Guarantor hereby irrevocably and unconditionally guarantees the timely payment when due of all present and future obligations of BMC (the “Obligations”) to Counterparty under the Contract.
+The Obligations shall be deemed to include, without limitation, interest and any other charges due and payable, such as late fees, service charges, cover costs or liquidated damages.
 This Guaranty shall constitute a guarantee of payment and not of collection.
 The liability of Guarantor under the Guaranty shall be subject to the following:

-(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages, costs, or attorney’s fees.
+(a) Guarantor’s liability hereunder shall be and is specifically limited to payments expressly required to be made under the Contract (even if such payments are deemed to be damages) and, except to the extent specifically provided in the Contract, in no event shall Guarantor be subject hereunder to consequential, exemplary, equitable, loss of profits, punitive, tort, or any other damages (except as may be specifically set forth herein)..

 (b) The aggregate amount covered by this Guaranty shall not exceed U.S. $2,500,000.00.

+The Guarantor’s obligations hereunder with respect to any Obligations shall not be affected by the existence, validity, enforceability, perfection or extent of any collateral for such Obligations.
+The Counterparty shall not be obligated to file any claim relating to the Obligations owing to it in the event that BMC becomes subject to a bankruptcy, reorganization or similar proceeding (whether voluntarily or involuntarily), and the failure of Counterparty to so file shall not affect the Guarantor’s obligations hereunder.
+In the event that any payment to the Counterparty in respect to any of the Obligations is rescinded or must otherwise be returned for any reason whatsoever, the Guarantor shall remain liable hereunder in respect to such Obligations as if such payment had not been made.

+In the event that the Counterparty engages in litigation to enforce this Guaranty, Guarantor agrees to pay, in addition to any amounts of BMC which it has guaranteed to pay, any and all costs and expenses incurred by the Counterparty as the result of enforcing this Guaranty, provided such costs and expenses are reasonable.

 2. DEMANDS AND NOTICE.
-Upon the occurrence and during the continuance of an event of default or termination event under the contract, if BMC fails or refuses to pay any Obligations and Counterparty has elected to exercise its rights under this Guaranty, Counterparty shall make a demand upon Guarantor (hereinafter referred to as a “Payment Demand”).
+Upon the occurrence and during the continuance of an event of default or termination event under the Contract, or upon the failure by BMC to pay any Obligations, Counterparty may elect to exercise its rights under this Guaranty and shall make a demand of payment upon Guarantor (hereinafter referred to as a “Payment Demand”).
 A Payment Demand shall be in writing and shall reasonably and briefly specify in what manner and what amount BMC has failed to pay and an explanation of why such payment is due, with a specific statement that Counterparty is calling upon Guarantor to pay under this Guaranty.
-A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within five (5) Business Days after its receipt of the Payment Demand.
+A Payment Demand satisfying the foregoing requirements shall be required with respect to Obligations before Guarantor is required to pay such Obligations hereunder and shall be deemed sufficient notice to Guarantor that it must pay the Obligations within two(2) Business Days after its receipt of the Payment Demand.
 A single written Payment Demand shall be effective as to any specific default during the continuance of such default, until BMC or Guarantor has cured such default, and additional written demands concerning such default shall not be required until such default is cured.

 3. REPRESENTATIONS AND WARRANTIES.
 Guarantor represents and warrants that: